CristiCP/Uefa-Euro-2024-Album/README.md

    npm install / yarn install
    ```

-Note: Before proceeding, ensure you have configured the database and the e-mail sender in `Backend/.env`.
+Note: Before proceeding, ensure you have configured the database from the folder `Backend` and the e-mail sender in `Backend/.env`.

 ## Running the Project